 The education and technology initiatives we support help keep our communities vibrant and prepare the workforce of tomorrow.

 Solar Spotlight is designed to expose high school students to opportunities in the fields of Science, Technology, Engineering and Math (STEM).
 Students will work with professionals to learn about solar energy and participate in experiments to measure the effect of light on solar panels.
-To commemorate their work, ComEd is installing solar powered lighting at local high schools and community organizations.
+This year, students will build self-contained, solar-powered grow boxes designed to grow more than a pound of mushrooms each week.
+In building the boxes, students will learn about the hardware and software that power them, including a solar power component.
+They also will gain a better understanding of food deserts in Chicago and why certain communities are at a greater risk for them.

 Rowe-Clark Math & Science Academy, the Exelon Campus of the Noble Network of Charter Schools, launched in the fall of 2007.
 Located in the West Humboldt Park neighborhood of Chicago, the school serves 600 9-12th grade students.
 RCA is making college a reality for low-income students at rates that far exceed both national and district averages.
 Over 300 students have graduated since 2011 with 75% of the 2014 class enrolling in 4-year colleges and 24% enrolling in 2-year colleges.